pixiebrix/pixiebrix-extension/end-to-end-tests/README.md

   Leverage [Playwright fixtures](https://playwright.dev/docs/test-fixtures) for shared code.
 - Rely on Playwright's auto-waiting feature for actions like clicking or typing.

+When testing mod functionality, use our testing playground website, https://pbx.vercel.app, for a consistent environment.
+It is configured as the base url for e2e tests.
+Ex. `await page.goto("/bootstrap-5");` will bring you to the bootstrap-5 page on the playground.
+The source for this website is: https://github.com/pixiebrix/playground

 Focus on testing high-level user behavior and integration points, avoiding duplication of unit test coverage.
 Each test should represent one full feature flow, which may include multiple steps and assertions.
 Avoid splitting a single feature flow across multiple tests, preferring longer tests if necessary.